Budget travel hacks are essential to my trips abroad. I hope they are as helpful to you as they are to me!

 4. When booking an Airbnb for a slow trip in one destination, Vanessa Hunt notes that it is more cost-effective to book stays for one month at a time.

 We’ve traveled the world full-time for the last several years, and as a family of six, we are always searching for ways to save money.
-My best budget travel advice is to use Airbnb one month at a time.
+One of my best budget travel hacks is to use Airbnb one month at a time.
 Homeowners offer significant discounts to people who book at least one full month.
 We have been discounted up to 70% the normal cost of the booking.
 We’ve stayed in the French countryside, in a villa on Lake Como, and a townhouse in London for under $1500/month.

 Generally speaking, the biggest transportation cost is the plane ticket.
 That’s why there are so many tips on flight savings.
 From buying error flights to using specific apps, the art of locating cheap flights is all in time spent mustering information.